CtrlK

 Workflow Clarity

-The Architecture section describes the flow conceptually (create channel → pass ref → stream data) but lacks an explicit numbered sequence with validation checkpoints.
-There's no guidance on error handling, what happens if the writer closes unexpectedly, or how to verify the stream completed successfully.
-For a pattern involving binary streaming between workers, missing error recovery caps this at 2.
+The Architecture section describes the flow conceptually (create channel → pass ref → stream data), and Common Patterns lists steps, but there's no explicit numbered workflow with validation checkpoints.
+For a pattern involving binary streaming between workers, there should be clearer sequencing around connection establishment, error handling, and verifying data was received correctly.

 2 / 3